 If you want to enjoy the blossoms in a calmer environment than the Tuileries Garden or Jardin du Luxembourg, there are plenty of trees in Parc Clichy-Batignolles, a park well-known by locals of the neighborhood but not by many tourists.
 Other beautiful and lesser-known spots include Jardin Saint-Simonian in the 20th arrondissement and Square Gabriel Pierné just a quick walk from Pont des Arts.

-The Paris Book Festival, or Festival du Livre de Paris, takes place at the Grand Palais Éphémère in the 7th arrondissement.
-The Festival includes thousands of books for sale throughout the weekend.
+The Paris Book Festival, or Festival du Livre de Paris, takes place at the Grand Palais Ephemére in the 7th arrondissement.
+This event includes thousands of books for sale throughout the weekend.
 There are more than just books though.
 There are also workshops for adults and children alike, 329 authors in live appearances, and lots of opportunity to interact with different genres and styles of writing.
 It is the perfect event for bibliophiles and professionals in the industry looking to mingle!

-Anthony Mann, La Cinémathèque Française, until April 14
+Wes Anderson, La Cinémathèque Française, until July 27

-At this year’s Art Paris’, both established and up-and-coming artists gather at the Grand Palais Éphémère to discover contemporary art in different mediums.
-This year’s themes are commitment and exile.
-Featured artists and exhibitions seek to look further into these themes and how they affect the modern age.
+At this year’s Art Paris, both established and up-and-coming artists gather at the Grand Palais Éphémère to discover contemporary art in different mediums.
+By promoting artists and connecting them with art curators and galleries, this art fair plays a vital role in Paris’ art market.

-Over 100 countries come together to complete this annual event, pounding pavement through some of the City’s best known streets to cross the finish line.
+Over 100 countries come together to complete the annual Paris Marathon, pounding pavement through some of the City’s best known streets to cross the finish line.
 From the Arc de Triomphe, down the Champs-Elysées, and all the way to Place de la Bastille, amazing views including the Eiffel Tower and Notre Dame Cathedral ease the rigor of one of the most well-known athletic events in Europe.
 Soak up the atmosphere of the large crowds and cheer on this year’s runners!

 The Paris Roubaix cycling challenge, following the same route as the professional 170 km route is a long and demanding course.
 It is not for the faint of heart, especially with the 50 km of cobblestones along the route.
 Nearly 2,000 cyclists participate every year.
 Even if not participating in the challenge itself, cycling fans will have a blast watching the event.